your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/color-and-light-theory.md

 ## In Closing

 During my studies I had one very good teacher — a fine specialist, not worn down by the academic school, and a thoroughly good man.
 He criticized no one and never said a person's work had blunders and flaws; there were always only wishes for the work.
 And here is one of his most important wishes: a work should contain no superfluous shade.
 To this day I more than agree.

----

-<sub>Translated from the Russian original by Maksim Tsvetkov.
-The author's nine reader Q&A replies — on LED lamps for work, lighting a home studio, removing the gray from complementary gradients, color contrast for readable text, naming colors in a project, white balance and color management, calibrating wide-gamut monitors, white balance in Photoshop, and how to learn to draw — have been woven into the relevant sections above.
-Statements reflect the author's original framing.</sub>